-

 How to calculate ROAS

 ROAS in marketing is essential for informing your company and your team about the performance and quality of your ad campaign.
-Return on ad spend provides you with actionable data you can use to optimize your ad spend.
+This formula provides you with actionable data you can use to optimize your ad spend.
 Without the calculation, it becomes easy to waste your ad spend and diminish the number of leads and sales coming in from advertising.

 What is a good ROAS?